 At a Glance

-6/15/2016: Trail cleared of logs.
+Cleared of logs for 2016 season.
 The steel bridge has been repaired and there is no longer a one-person load limit.

 Motor vehicles and bikes are prohibited.
 Fires not allowed within 200 feet of trail.